 The IP Access Restriction function is enabled.
 The access to the device management is restricted.

-The IP Access Restriction function is disabled.
+Off (default setting) The IP Access Restriction function is disabled.

 You have the option of defining up to 16 table entries and activating them separately.